mchmarny/dapr-demos/setup/README.md

 * `make cluster` to create a cluster on AKS

-If you need TLS certificates, otherwise, use your own

-* `make certs` to create TLS certs using letsencrypt

 To deploy and configure Dapr

 * `make dapr` to install Dapr, KEDA, and the entire observability stack